CausalLearning/SparseFool/README.md

 - `net`: neural network.
 - `lb`: the lower bounds for the adversarial image values.
 - `ub`: the upper bounds for the adversarial image values.
-- `lambda_ `: the factor that moves the hyperplane deeper into the classification region, by default = 3.
+- `lambda_ `: the factor for going further into the classification region, by default = 3.
 - `max_iter`: max number of iterations, by default = 50.

 ### linear_solver.py

-This function implements the other algorithm proposed in [[1]]() for solving the linearized box-constrained problem.
+This function implements the lgorithm proposed in [[1]]() for solving the linearized box-constrained problem.
 It is used by sparsefool.py for solving the linearized problem.

 ### deepfool.py